The Dancing Water, the Singing Apple, and the Speaking Bird

-The Dancing Water, the Singing Apple, and the Speaking Bird is a Sicilian fairy tale collected by Giuseppe Pitrè, and translated by Thomas Frederick Crane for his Italian Popular Tales.
+"The Dancing Water, the Singing Apple, and the Speaking Bird" is a Sicilian fairy tale collected by Giuseppe Pitrè, and translated by Thomas Frederick Crane for his Italian Popular Tales.
 Joseph Jacobs included a reconstruction of the story in his European Folk and Fairy Tales.
 The original title is "Li Figghi di lu Cavuliciddaru", for which Crane gives a literal translation of "The Herb-gatherer's Daughters".
+The tale was also translated to Italian as "Le figlie dell'ortolano".

 The story is the prototypical example of Aarne–Thompson–Uther tale-type 707, to which it gives its name.
-Alternate names for the tale type are The Three Golden Sons, The Three Golden Children, The Bird of Truth, Os meninos com uma estrelinha na testa, Чудесные дети, or Az aranyhajú ikrek.
+Alternate names for the tale type are "The Three Golden Sons", "The Three Golden Children", "The Bird of Truth", Os meninos com uma estrelinha na testa, Чудесные дети, or Az aranyhajú ikrek.

 According to folklorist Stith Thompson, the tale is "one of the eight or ten best known plots in the world".

 Synopsis

 The following is a summary of the tale as it was collected by Giuseppe Pitrè and translated by Thomas Frederick Crane.

 A king walking the streets heard three poor sisters talk.
 The oldest said that if she married the royal butler, she would give the entire court a drink out of one glass, with water left over.
 The second said that if she married the keeper of the royal wardrobe, she would dress the entire court in one piece of cloth, and have some left over.
 The youngest said that if she married the king, she would bear two sons with apples in their hands, and a daughter with a star on her forehead.

 The next morning, the king ordered the older two sisters to do as they said, and then married them to the butler and the keeper of the royal wardrobe, and the youngest to himself.
 The queen became pregnant, and the king had to go to war, leaving behind news that he was to hear of the birth of his children.
 The queen gave birth to the children she had promised, but her sisters, jealous, put three puppies in their place, sent word to the king, and handed over the children to be abandoned.
 The king ordered that his wife be put in a treadwheel crane.

 Three fairies saw the abandoned children and gave them a deer to nurse them, a purse full of money, and a ring that changed color when misfortune befell one of them.
 When they were grown, they left for the city and took a house.